Hydrogen Laws and Incentives in Massachusetts

 Police vehicles are exempt from these requirements, but public safety agencies are encouraged to meet these requirements as long as vehicles meet operational needs.

 Additional conditions apply.
-For more information, see the Massachusetts Department of Energy Resources Leading by Example Program website.
+For more information, see the Massachusetts Department of Energy Resources Leading by Example Program and Leading By Example Progress Dashboard websites.

 (Reference Executive Order 594, 2021)